Creative Writing Exercises for New Short Story Ideas

 Photographs or other images often suggest a narrative.
 Working alone, in pairs, or in groups, discover a story you wouldn't have thought of on your own.
 Check out the literary magazine and podcast People Holding, which assigns photos to authors to write about!

 Sometimes simply using new words can inspire your writing to take a new direction.
-In this exercise, a few words chosen at random will provide a new focus for today's writing.
+In this exercise, a few words chosen at random will provide a new focus for the day's writing.

 Write down a list of memories.
 Try to be as specific as possible.
 Then go back and try to figure out why each memory is important.
 What did the moment mean, and why did it stay with you?
 Is there a secondary memory that goes along with it?
 Is there a way to see the situation differently now than when you experienced it?

 Try writing the memory from another character's point-of-view.
 How do the two perspectives clash?
 What is the reasoning behind each of the actions?
 Is there a misunderstanding?
 Now write that story!

 Get out of your office or bed and go to a local coffee shop.
 Get a coffee and just listen.
 People talk loud enough for you to hear, and their words, out of context, can go anywhere you want them to.
 Collect random sentences from strangers and start a story with each one.